ZeroIPDev/bytepack/README.md

 ## Testing
 A simple test app is available to ensure everything is working as intended post-installation.

-1. From this repo, enter `cd testApp`, then `openfl test linux` or `openfl test windows` to compile & launch
+1. From this repo, enter `cd testApp`, then `openfl test linux -Dencrypt` or `openfl test windows -Dencrypt` to compile & launch
 2. After building, the application should start; it will display a bitmap, play a sound, and trace some text in the terminal window

 ## Usage
 To get started on your own project, enter `haxelib run bytepack template [name]`.
 This will create a directory with all the required project files already setup.

-Any additional files placed inside `assets` will automatically be encrypted at compile time.
+Any additional files placed inside `assets` can be encrypted at compile time by adding the `encrypt` flag during compilation.
 Please note additional asset folders, or changing the asset folder name/location are not currently supported.
 Nested folders *inside* `assets` work as intended.

-If you wish to skip encryption, for example while compiling debug builds, simply add `noencrypt` as a flag for the compiler.